daronphang/programming-resources/cloud-computing/AWS/optimization/scalability.md

 An Auto Scaling group contains a collection of EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.

+### Changing configuration

+- ASG should be deleted and recreated
+- A new launch configuration should be created and attached to the ASG

 ### Integration

 - Elastic load balancer